The Winter Outdoor Industry Celebrates The Paris Climate Agreement's Anniversary | Snowsports Industries America

-Saturday, December 12th marked the fifth anniversary of the historic Paris Climate Agreement.
+Saturday, December 12, 2020 marks the fifth anniversary of the historic Paris Climate Agreement.
 In 2021, the United States will re-enter the Paris Agreement and once again be a constructive player in the global effort to tackle climate change.

 To celebrate this milestone, as part of the “We Are Still In” movement, SIA, the Outdoor Business Climate Partnership and 36 winter outdoor companies joined over 1,550 institutions calling on The Biden Administration to lead the U.S. toward a 100% clean energy economy.
-The letter ran as a full-page ad in the Washington Post on Saturday.
+The letter will run as a full-page ad in the Washington Post on Saturday, December 12, 2020.

 The U.S. still has a lot of catching up to do on the global climate stage.
 But if the Biden-Harris administration partners with local governments, the private sector and other institutions, the U.S. could cut its emissions in half by 2030 compared to 2005 levels.
 Expanding clean energy and addressing the climate crisis will help our country build back better by delivering a strong, equitable and sustainable recovery, growing the economy and creating millions of jobs.